Introduction: Low Cost 3D Printed Robotic Arm With Arduino

 After I had made this calculation, I went into Fusion 360 and tested my maths.
 Thankfully, everything seemed to be correct and so I proceeded to test in the real world.

 The z co-ordinate is a slightly more complicated to implement (and to explain!).
-I have not coded this yet but have given some thought to how I will do so.

 For this calculation, I identified two cases.